duglin/knregistry/README.md

 there's no Volume, I can't share it across multiple instances of the Service to handle a large load.
 Thus, I'm stuck with exactly one instance.

+As I mentioned previously, Knative doesn't allow generic Volumes to be mounted.
 Why?
-Because, as I mentioned previously, Knative doesn't allow generic Volumes to be mounted.
-Why?
 Because not everyone supports it yet, so therefore they decided to block it for everyone.
-A poor decision in to me, but that's the current state of things.
+A poor decision to me, but that's the current state of things.
 If you want to watch how this progresses you can watch [this](https://github.com/knative/serving/issues/4417).